Specialized pro-resolving mediators: DHA-derived protectins/neuroprotectins

-n-3 DPA-derived protectins/neuroprotectins
+n−3 DPA-derived protectins/neuroprotectins

-n-3 DPA-derived protectins with structural similarities to PD1 and PD2 have been described, determined to be formed in vitro and in animal models, and termed PD1n-3 and PD2n-3, respectively.
-These products are presumed to be formed in mammals by the metabolism of n-3 DPA by an unidentified 15-lipoxygenase activity to 16,17-epoxide intermediate and the subsequent conversion of this intermediate to the di-hydroxyl products PD1n-3 and PD2n-3.
-PD1n-3 has anti-inflammatory activity in a mouse model of peritonitis; PD2n-3 has anti-inflammatory activity in an in vitro model.
-The following table lists the structural formulae (DPA stands for docosapentaenoic acid), major activities, cellular receptor targets (where known), and Wikipedia pages giving further information on the activity and syntheses.
+n−3 DPA-derived protectins with structural similarities to PD1 and PD2 have been described, determined to be formed in vitro and in animal models, and termed PD1n−3 and PD2n−3, respectively.
+These products are presumed to be formed in mammals by the metabolism of n−3 DPA by an unidentified 15-lipoxygenase activity to 16,17-epoxide intermediate and the subsequent conversion of this intermediate to the di-hydroxyl products PD1n−3 and PD2n−3.
+PD1n−3 has anti-inflammatory activity in a mouse model of peritonitis; PD2n−3 has anti-inflammatory activity in an in vitro model.
+The following table lists the structural formulae (DPA stands for docosapentaenoic acid), major activities and cellular receptor targets (where known).

 Maresins

 DHA-derived maresins

-Cells metabolize DHA by ALOX12, other lipoxygenase, (12/15-lipoxygenase in mice), or an unidentified pathway to a 13S,14S-epoxide-4Z,7Z,9E,11E,16Z,19Z-DHA intermediate (13S,14S-epoxy-marisin MaR) and then hydrolyze this intermediate by an epoxide hydrolase activity (which ALOX 12 and mouse 12/15-lipoxygenase possess) to MaR1 and MaR2.
+Cells metabolize DHA by ALOX12, other lipoxygenase, (12/15-lipoxygenase in mice), or an unidentified pathway to a 13S,14S-epoxide-4Z,7Z,9E,11E,16Z,19Z-DHA intermediate (13S,14S-epoxy-maresin MaR) and then hydrolyze this intermediate by an epoxide hydrolase activity (which ALOX 12 and mouse 12/15-lipoxygenase possess) to MaR1 and MaR2.
 During this metabolism, cells also form 7-epi-Mar1, i.e. the 7S-12E isomer of Mar1, as well as the 14S-hydroxy and 14R-hydroxy metabolites of DHA.
 The latter hydroxy metabolites can be converted by an unidentified cytochrome P450 enzyme to maresin like-1 (Mar-L1) and Mar-L2 by omega oxidation; alternatively, DHA may be first metabolized to 22-hydroxy-DHA by CYP1A2, CYP2C8, CYP2C9, CYP2D6, CYP2E1, or CYP3A4 and then metabolized through the cited epoxide-forming pathways to Mar-L1 and MaR-L2.
 Studies have found that these metabolites have potent anti-inflammatory activity in vitro and in animal models.
-The following table lists the structural formulae (DHA stands for docosahexaenoic acid), major activities, cellular receptor targets (where known), and Wikipedia pages giving further information on the activity and syntheses.
+The following table lists the structural formulae (DHA stands for docosahexaenoic acid), major activities and cellular receptor targets (where known).